Type: Backcountry or Sidecountry

 A beautiful, sustained run in a north-facing bowl/gully that can hold great powder.

 Need to Know

-is by a well-marked trail (still used significantly in winter) to Colchuck Lake.
+is a well-marked combination of two trails (still used significantly in winter) to Colchuck Lake.
 The skin track can go anywhere up the gully.

-A beautiful sustained run in a north facing bowl/gully that can hold great powder.
 The run starts from the Dragontail-Colchuck col with an amazing view south to Rainier and Adams.
-From there, you just follow the snow covered remnants of the Colchuck Glacier down to the north towards Colchuck Lake.
+From there, you just follow the snow-covered remnants of the Colchuck Glacier down to the north towards Colchuck Lake.
 There are no trees on this run so avalanche assessment is a must.

 Shared By: Sam Bedell